The 4 movies every data scientist should watch and how to use our skills responsibly.

 Brexit: the uncivil war is a drama film based on the true story of the strategy behind the “Vote Leave” campaign ahead of the Brexit referendum that prompted the UK to leave the European Union.
-The film shows how the (mis)use of social media and the internet as a marketing tool, through micro-targeting advertisement led to the separation of the UK from the European block.
-The film features an outstanding performance of Benedict Cumberbatch as the mastermind behind the campaign strategy.
+The film shows how the (mis)use of social media and the internet as a marketing tool, through micro-targeting advertisements, led to the separation of the UK from the European block.
+The film features an outstanding performance by Benedict Cumberbatch as the mastermind behind the campaign strategy.
 You can watch the trailer here.

 Can we prevent the misuse of data technologies?